TransitApp/gtfsNodeLib/README.md

 ## Support and contact

-Please post any issue you can find on[the repo of the project](https://github.com/TransitApp/gtfsNodeLib/issues).
-And do not hesitate to contact[Transit App](github.com/TransitApp)or directly[Leo Frachet](github.com/LeoFrachet)if you have any questions.
+Please post any issue you can find on [the repo of the project](https://github.com/TransitApp/gtfsNodeLib/issues).
+And do not hesitate to contact [Transit App](github.com/TransitApp) or directly Leo Frachet](github.com/LeoFrachet) if you have any questions.